nlamonaco86/CastlesAndCoding/README.md

 [Have fun storming the castle!](https://www.youtube.com/watch?v=AjUmULa0R-8)

+## Character design

+A tabletop RPG is less a of a game and more of a framework and set of tools - though seed data is provided for an example of play, you're encouraged to create your own heroes, monsters, and dungeons.
+You can modify the hero and monster stats and rewards calculations for a unique and endless experience.

 ## Future Development
-- Battle multiple heroes against a single, more powerful monster i.e. a Dragon.

 - Create a front-end UI styled after classic text-based role-playing computer games.

 - Turn-based structure to the game for a more laid-back user experience.

 - Robust documentation for all aspects of how to play the game.